-Truck campers call it boondocking, dispersed camping, free camping, dry camping, or off the grid, they are all the same.
+Truck campers call it boondocking, dispersed camping, free camping, dry camping, or off the grid; they are all the same.
 Camping overnight in your truck camper at a location where the camping sites are either free or cost truly little.
-Some TCers may frown on the thought of camping without readily available accommodations as water, showers, toilets, sewer, or the camping lifestyle that can be found at campgrounds.
+Some TCers may frown on the thought of camping without readily available accommodations such as water, showers, toilets, sewer, or the camping lifestyle that can be found at campgrounds.

 How long is too long?

-Boondocking or dispersed camping can be for one night as you are traveling on your journey from point A to point B. Other TCers may spend weeks “off the grid boondocking” in remote locations enjoying the raw beauty of Nature’s best.
+Boondocking or dispersed camping can be for one night as you travel from point A to point B. Other TCers may spend weeks “off the grid boondocking” in remote locations enjoying the raw beauty of Nature’s best.
 Away from noise found in all cities/towns such as sirens, cars, heavily populated areas, and those living next door.
-If you do not like the boondocking site you choose, leave, move on to another site.
+If you do not like the boondocking site, you choose, leave, and move on to another site.

 Where do you find boondocking sites?

 A map for truck campers of boondocking sites map is located on our web page “Planning a Road Trip?.
 The first layer, sites colored in yellow, is a list that includes sites on Federal and public lands, BLM, National, and State Forests, National Monuments, trailheads, and some county/town public parks.
-In addition, state parks that have been recommended by other truck campers are also included.
+In addition, state parks that other truck campers have recommended are also included.
 The sites on the map range in cost from $0.00 to $30.00 at state parks.

 Is it safe for Truck Campers to Boondock?

-Yes, it is, – if it wasn’t there would be no boondocking allowed on Federal land.
+Yes, it is – if it weren’t, there would be no boondocking allowed on Federal land.